 The present study aims at assessing the relative validity of the QLU-C10D in cancer patients compared to the most widely used generic utilty instruments, such as the EQ-5D and the SF-6D.
 Furthermore, a manual for the use of the QLU-C10D in CUAs will be developed.

-Prospective data collection has been set up in Austria and France.
+Prospective data collection (Austria and France) has been completed and analyses are ongoing.

 The QLU-C10D is a kind of questionnaire, developed to capture cancer patients’ quality of life and to relate it to survival time and costs of treatment in health economic studies.
 The study investigates whether the QLU-C10D is able to capture cancer patients’ quality of life issues more precisely than generic questionnaires which were not designed specifically for cancer patients.